Consulting as Gen X: Is being the “Lost Generation” a secret weapon?

 Remember who we are?

 Probably not.
-That's our feature as a generation; always forgotten.
+That's our feature as a generation.
+Always forgotten.

 We are the generation that got stuck between two worlds.
 A world that no longer exists, one of profusion and abundance, and a new world starting to appear; a harder world, economically tougher, where social realities became stronger.
+We’ve always been “in between”, an odd generation out.
+I think that this experience of being almost locked out, but not entirely, gave us a strange and maybe powerful vantage point when used properly.

-With all that, there's also the notion for me that I haven't seen it all (not by any means), but I've seen quite a lot to "know things."
+With all that, and just because I've been around for fifty-odd years, there's also the notion for me that I haven't seen it all (not by any means), but I've seen quite a lot.
+I now know things.
 Something I vividly remember from when I was younger, during my PhD, or later as a junior in the corporate world.
-Seniors who would just know what to do precisely in hectic moments or difficult juncture points without sweating (much), and knowing with certainty they were really knowing what to do, not just pretending.
-Feeling I'm genuinely there now, is quite interesting...
+Seniors who would just know what to do precisely in hectic moments or difficult juncture points without seemingly breaking a sweat, and have a certainty about them that they were properly knowing what to do.
+Not just pretending.

 Why do I write about this?